KYVENetwork/kyvejs/integrations/tendermint-bsync/README.md

 **TIP**: to save storage space you can start pruning blocks manually after they have been archived by the pool since after that they are not needed anymore.

+**TIP**: to make it easier during chain upgrades we also recommend running the chain with _cosmosvisor_.
+You can find official instructions [here](https://hub.cosmos.network/main/hub-tutorials/upgrade-node.html#cosmovisor)

 #### Step 2: Start kyve node

 The remaining installation of the KYVE protocol node is the same for every other protocol node.
 You can now follow the official docs starting from [here](https://docs.kyve.network/validators/protocol_nodes/requirements)